sangyoonstat/SCIFA/README.md

+# SCIFA

-# SCIFA (Sparse Compositional Integrative Factor Model for Multi-View Data with Compositions)
+Description of files used for numerical studies and real data analysis in the paper "Sparse Compositional Integrative Factor Model for Multi-View Data with Compositions".